 S/N stands for signal to noise ratio.
 Minimum S/N needs to be set empirically for each type of instrument, though not for each dataset.
 Something between 1 and 10 will usually be appropriate.
-This is the parameter to tune using a typical spectrum from each instrument type.
+This is the parameter to set using some typical spectra.